sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 	+ The app does not accept any links.
 - Todoist
 	+ Only supports opening links to a todo item and it only works when the app is already running.
+- Craft.do
+	+ The app does not accept any links.
+It does accept [custom URL scheme](https://support.craft.do/hc/en-us/articles/360020168838-Using-URL-Scheme) links, but I'm not interested having to maintain more code to transform URLs in Velja when the services should just handle it themselves in their desktop apps.

 And some apps do not need special support because they already support [universal links](https://developer.apple.com/ios/universal-links/):
 - [Quip](https://quip.com)